10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

 • Aim for 10-15 repetitions on each side.

-Bridges work on your low back, glutes and hamstrings.
-This is very important to keep your core strong.
+Glute bridges work your lower back, glutes, and hamstrings, which is important for keeping your core strong.

 • Start by lying on your back.